Can eating too much fruit cause type 2 diabetes?

 - 8 large strawberries

-- 1 cup of 100 percent fruit juice
+- 1 cup of 100-percent fruit juice

 People who do more than 30 minutes of moderate exercise per day may be able to eat more fruit than those who do not.

-Should at-risk people eat less fruit?
+Should people with diabetes eat less fruit?

 Can people with diabetes eat fruit?

 The American Diabetes Association recommend eating fruit, but people with diabetes often need to plan their meals.
-They may need to monitor the amount of sugar in their diet, or avoid eating too many carbohydrates.
+They may need to monitor the amount of sugar in their diet or avoid eating too many carbohydrates.

-Foods that contain carbohydrates raise blood glucose levels.
-Some foods raise these levels more than others.
+All foods that contain carbohydrates raise blood glucose levels, and some foods raise these levels more than others.
 As a result, some people use the glycemic index (GI) to plan their meals.

-Eating fruit in relation to diabetes risk
+Eating fruit to reduce diabetes risk

-However, the study did not find a specific cause for this association.
-It could be that people who regularly eat fresh fruit choose a healthier overall diet than those who do not.
-So, eating fresh fruit may not be enough on its own to reduce the risk of diabetes.
+However, the study's authors did not determine a specific cause for their findings.
+It could be that people who regularly eat fresh fruit tend to have a more healthful diet overall.